Opened 9 years ago

 end for;

-comment:3 follow-up: Changed 9 years ago by hkiel
+comment:3 by Henning Kiel, 9 years ago

 When you look at the original code you'll see that due to the recursion the following elements from the recursion are appended to the current one, so appending the current one and then iterating is the same, which is what I implemented.